Skip to main content

 Initially established by European settlers for sheep and timber production, the area soon became cattle-grazing country.
 The Spooner family settled on what is now Goonderoo during the 1940s, and the family maintains a strong interest in the reserve.

-Goonderoo’s purchase was made possible with funds from the Commonwealth’s National Reserve System Program, as well as our generous supporters.
+Goonderoo’s original purchase was made possible with funds from the Commonwealth’s National Reserve System Program, as well as our generous supporters.